manywho/service-twilio-examples/README.md

 ManyWho Twilio Service Examples
 ===============================

-These flows are examples of how to use twilio with ManyWho.
+These flows are examples of how to use Twilio with ManyWho.

 ## Usage

-.
+Import the flow into your ManyWho account, after update the values "Account Sid", "Auth token", "Twilio Phone" and "My Number".

 ### More info

-You can have more information of how to configure this service follow the instructions in https://github.com/manywho/service-box/wiki.
+You can have more information of how to configure this service follow the instructions in https://github.com/manywho/service-twilio/wiki
-If you need to deploy the service in your oun environment you can find the code in https://github.com/manywho/service-box.
+If you need to deploy the service in your oun environment you can find the code in https://github.com/manywho/service-twilio

 ## Contributing